Regularity of the superstring supermeasure and the superperiod map: Application to super-Schottky ideal

 can be deformed away from the hyperelliptic locus. \end{prop}

 \begin{proof} According to \cite[Lem.\ 1.1.4]{PR}, the quadratic map

-induces an isomorphism of the space of quadratic forms on $H^0(\P^1,\OO(g-3))$ with the space of quadratic relations between the differentials on $C$.
-Now, by \cite[Thm.\ 2.2.2]{PR}, any quadratic relation corresponding to a degenerate quadratic form on $H^0(\P^1,\OO(g-3))$ can be deformed away from the hyperelliptic locus.
+induces an isomorphism of the space $S^2H^0(\P^1,\OO(g-3))$ with the space of quadratic relations between the differentials on $C$.
+Now, by \cite[Thm.\ 2.2.2]{PR}, any quadratic relation corresponding to a degenerate quadratic form on $H^0(\P^1,\OO(g-3))^*$ can be deformed away from the hyperelliptic locus.
 This immediately implies our assertion. \end{proof}

 \begin{theorem} (i) Assume that $g\ge 5$ is odd.
 There exists a non-empty open locus $\UU\sub\MM_g$, such that for $C\in \UU$ and a theta-characteristic $L$ over $C$ such that $h^0(L)=0$, there exists a quadratic relation between the differentials, $\xi\in H^0(C,\om_C)^{\ot 2}$, such that the skew-symmetrization of $m_3(?,\xi)\in {\bigwedge}^2 H^0(\om_C\ot L)$ is nondegenerate.